barneywill/bigdata_demo/Prerequisite/mysql.md

 ## 5 <a id='other'></a>Other

 ### 5.1 Index
+Indexes serve as the backbone for efficient query performance.

 #### Clustered Index
  InnoDB tables use the primary key as the clustered index, meaning the data is physically organized based on the primary key values.